prm3theus/ephemeral-feeds/README.md

 # ephemeral-feeds (efeeds)

-ephemeral multifeed based hypercore that performs a union on old feeds after time expiry
+ephemeral multifeed based hypercore that performs a union on old feeds after time expiry.

+Requires: a central root process to prune leaf feeds on a swarm.

 ## API (wip)
 ```